Idaho Pest Library

 DangerousCulicidae family

-Mosquitoes are small, slender flies with long legs and a distinctive proboscis for feeding.
-Females are the biters—they ...
+Mosquitoes are small, slender flies, about 3 to 6mm long, with long legs and a needle-like proboscis.
+Only the females b...

 Fleas